NVIDIA/terraform-provider-shoreline/docs/resources/notebook.md

 }
 ```

--> See the Shoreline [Notebooks Documentation](https://docs.shoreline.io/notebooks) for more info on creating and using Notebooks.
+-> See the NVIDIA Mission Control autonomous hardware recovery Notebooks Documentation for more info on creating and using Notebooks.

 <!-- schema generated by tfplugindocs -->
 ## Schema